 Once your press ‘Calculate’, it gives you a lovely little graph showing exactly how long it will take to pay off your mortgage.
 See Below.

-Now THIS is where things start to get interesting, and you can play about with the figures to work out your own scenario, although it is important to note, most mortgage’s only allow you to pay off 10% of the overall mortgage balance per year so it is worth checking what you are allowed to do before making any additional payments.
+This is where things start to get interesting!
+You can play about with the figures to work out your own scenario, although it is important to note, the majority of mortgage providers only allow you to pay off 10% of the overall mortgage balance per year so it is worth checking what you are allowed to do before making any additional payments.
 After re-assessing our finance’s, I worked out that we could afford to pay an additional £675 on top of the £550 we are required to pay, and if we did that, the outcome would look like the graph shown below.

 Represented by the second and much shorter line on the graph, by simply making an additional payment every month of £675, we would save £22,472 in interest alone!… And we would pay the mortgage off 15 years & 1 month earlier than we would have before!
 That is how you destroy your mortgage!